joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

 We're just getting started.
 Have a chat with us and let us know what you'd like to see added.

+== Honory Mention ==

+Special thanks to this plugin's original author, Clifford Paulick of https://tourkick.com/

 == Frequently Asked Questions ==

 = Is WP AutoTerms free? =